 Just like with every machine, a shop vac also needs regular maintenance.
 You can increase the life of your shop vac with simple modifications that make your machine quieter and save you money on filters.
 Check the video from House Doctor Ray on some easy DIY upgrade hacks.

-Yes, there is a significant difference between a dry and wet shop vac.
+Is there a difference between a dry and wet vac?

 Yes, a wet/dry shop vac will clean almost any type of liquid, be it water, soda, feces, urine, or anything.
 However, you must ensure that you have switched it to dry vacuuming.
 Also, your vacuum should have the necessary filters and other accessories to do the job.
 A HEPA filter is the best one for this purpose as HEPA filtration offers a special design to filter out harmful allergens.